 Foundations and funders committed to building healthier, safer, and more equitable communities may be overlooking or undervaluing a key strategy: youth civic engagement.
-In light of recent findings from PACE’s Health & Safety working group, this webinar will take place on March 20 at 1pm Eastern/10 am Pacific, and will highlight why and how investments in youth civic engagement can be key to improving community health and safety.
-The event will illustrate specific ways funders can support youth civic engagement, share stories and case studies of successful health and safety initiatives involving youth, and explore how incorporating youth into health and safety strategies can have an impact on equity in community outcomes.
-Speakers will include:
+On March 20, PACE hosted a discussion featuring key findings from its Health & Safety working group, focusing on why and how investments in youth civic engagement can be key to improving community health and safety.
+The discussion illustrated specific ways funders can support youth civic engagement, shared stories and case studies of successful health and safety initiatives involving youth, and explored how incorporating youth into health and safety strategies can have an impact on equity in community outcomes.
+Speakers included:

 - Kristen Cambell, Executive Director, PACE